ravirasadiya/docs/docs/architecture/components/deploy.md

 ## Save all the information generated

-The lsd network has a set of smart contracts, so you should save all the information which you will interact frequently with, such as ETH LSD App, Validator App and Relay service.
+The lsd network has a set of smart contracts, so you should save all the information which you will interact frequently with, such as PLS LSD App, Validator App and Relay service.

 - LSD Network Factory address
 - LSD Token address